katarimanojk/NG/docs/osp18_deployment_install_yamls_crc.md

  make download_tools
  eval $(crc oc-env)
- oc login -u kubeadmin -p 12345678 https://api.crc.testing:6443 make crc_attach_default_interface
+ oc login -u kubeadmin -p 12345678 https://api.crc.testing:6443
+ # only one crc vm and crc network is created earlier in make crc, below step attaches new interface and adds a dhcp entry
+ make crc_attach_default_interface
 ```
  Note: crc_attach_default_interface attaches enp6s0 interface which is required by NETWORK_ISOLATION=true without this, we see below error during make openstack